gwinnem/vue-keyboard-component/README.md

 ### 📔 TODO's:

-- Fix function button issues.
+- [ ] Fix function button issues.
+- [ ] Fix issue with button rendering the space button.
+It gets the wrong css class so the styling is incorrect.
-- Check missing microsoft layouts.
+- [ ] Check missing microsoft layouts.
-- Create new documentation (WIP).
+- [ ] Create new documentation (WIP).

 ### 📚 Documentation